Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - Grow from seed and sow directly into soil or start seedlings indoors.

-- In Spring plant as soon as the soil can be worked; in Autumn set out mid-summer in cool areas and at start of Fall in warmer climates with mild Winters
+- In spring, plant as soon as the soil can be worked; in autumn, set out.
+In mid-summer, place in cool areas.

 - Infrequent watering will produce a bitter tasting leaf.
 Water frequently, but not deeply.